Zilliqa/zq2/docs/block_io.md

 We then compute `(delay / blocks_supplied)` as a metric for how well the node is doing.
 This gets AIMD'd into a score for the node - the lower the better.

+## Availability adverts

+When we want to send a block request, and a peer has an empty list of available blocks, we will send a request for an availability list.

+When we receive a block request, we always reply with an availability list, even if we don't have those blocks.

+This hopefully keeps us in sync at least on the second try.

+(`unserviceable_requests` will then get filled when `request_missing_blocks()` is next called)

 ## Data structures